nsrau/azure-docs.it-it/articles/mysql/concepts-backup.md

 ### <a name="geo-restore"></a>Ripristino geografico

 Se il server è stato configurato per backup con ridondanza geografica, è possibile ripristinare un server in un'altra area di Azure in cui il servizio è disponibile.
-Per i server che supportano fino a 16 TB di spazio di archiviazione, è possibile ripristinare i backup geografici solo in aree che supportano anche server da 16 TB.
-Esaminare i [piani tariffari di database di Azure per MySQL](concepts-pricing-tiers.md) per l'elenco delle aree supportate.
+Servers that support up to 4 TB of storage can be restored to the geo-paired region, or to any region that supports up to 16 TB of storage.
+For servers that support up to 16 TB of storage, geo-backups can be restored in any region that support 16 TB servers as well.
+Review [Azure Database for MySQL pricing tiers](concepts-pricing-tiers.md) for the list of supported regions.

 Il ripristino geografico è l'opzione di ripristino predefinita quando il server non è disponibile a causa di un evento imprevisto nell'area in cui è ospitato.
 Se un evento imprevisto su larga scala determina la mancata disponibilità dell'applicazione di database, è possibile ripristinare un server dai backup con ridondanza geografica in un server in un'altra area.
 Esiste un ritardo tra il momento in cui un backup viene creato e quando ne viene eseguita la replica in un'area diversa.
 Questo ritardo può essere al massimo di un'ora, quindi, in caso di emergenza, può verificarsi una perdita massima di un'ora di dati.